NTARelix/nixos-modules/README.md

-# NixOS Flakes
+# NixOS Modules Flake

-A collection of configuration modules for [NixOS] in the form of [flakes].
+A collection of configuration modules for [NixOS] in the form of a [flake].

 ## Install